Infertility causes and treatment

 - Surgery for women with cysts, fibroids, endometriosis or blocked tubes

-- Assisted reproductive technology (ART)12 , such as in vitro fertilization, or IVF.
-In vitro fertilization involves surgically removing eggs from the ovaries, combining them with sperm in a controlled setting, then — if the eggs become fertilized — returning them to the woman’s body, or donating them to another woman.13 It can be expensive and complex.
+- Assisted reproductive technology (ART), such as in vitro fertilization, or IVF.
+In vitro fertilization involves surgically removing eggs from the ovaries, combining them with sperm in a controlled setting, then — if the eggs become fertilized — returning them to the woman’s body, or donating them to another woman.
+It can be expensive and complex.10

-- Donor options such as donor sperm, donor egg or donor embryo.15
+- Donor options, like donor sperm, donor egg or donor embryo.12

-- Gestational or host surrogacy, in which one intended parent is related to the child.16
+- Gestational or host surrogacy, in which one intended parent is related to the child.13

 Psychological impact of infertility